 Ever the gracious host, Bill acquiesced to the Ticos’ request.
 I’ll let him describe the rest (from his gastronomic blog The Tao of Chow): “As each dish was produced and delivered to the table I sank further into my chair as the American decadence of over indulging was displayed in glorious Sysco provided plates heaping with food.
 Each dish could have easily have served three people as I sat and wondered how much food was actually consumed versus how much went into the dumpsters out back.”

-Pura vida is the attitude Diego and Mari Barbosa have infused into the Guava Tree Cafe, a Latin American restaurant on Yale Boulevard just south of the University of New Mexico.
+Pura vida is the attitude Diego and Mari Barbosa have infused into the Guava Tree Cafe, a Latin American restaurant on Richmond Drive just south of Central Avenue in the Nob Hill district.
 Though neither are from Costa Rica (Diego is from Colombia and Mari is from El Salvador), they met in and lived in the scintillating Central American tropical paradise for eight years.
 Their philosophy is that “food is art and food is life.”
 Their vision is for the Cafe to be a neighborhood gathering space in which their guests can enjoy each others’ company in the spirit of pura vida while enjoying slow-cooked home-style food, the best kind.
 They invite guests to make this space their own and promise to have something good to eat whenever you visit.

-While you wait, you’ll want to luxuriate in a cafe con leche (Spanish for “coffee with milk”), a strong coffee mixed with scalded milk.
+1 May 2016: While you wait, you’ll want to luxuriate in a cafe con leche (Spanish for “coffee with milk”), a strong coffee mixed with scalded milk.
 Sometimes called Cuban coffee, it’s the type of coffee which will envelop you warmly as you contemplate how strong coffee can be so mellow.
 Usually sweetened to taste, it’s the type of coffee which goes well with Latin American cuisine and the pura vida attitude.

-The roast pork, in particular, is superb, more than several orders of magnitude better than the pre-sliced variety offered on many sandwiches throughout the Duke City.
+The roast pork, in particular, is superb, more than several orders of magnitude better than the pre-sliced variety offered on many “pretend” Cuban sandwiches throughout the Duke City.
 The bolo ham is cured and sweet, a complete antithesis the overly-salted hams which seem to be in favor among sandwich purveyors.
 The crusty exterior and soft inside texture provide a delicious home for outstanding ingredients prepared exceptionally well.
 The Cuban Sandwich is truly a little piece of Miami heaven Duke City diners will love.

-Vegetarians who may feel left out by the dearth of sandwiches crafted with them in mind will love the Luciano, a plancha-pressed beauty on wheat bread.
+20 May 2011: Vegetarians who may feel left out by the dearth of sandwiches crafted with them in mind will love the Luciano, a plancha-pressed beauty on wheat bread.
 Layers of flavor is an apt description for this panini piece of art.
 A generous smear of chimichirri (a flavor-packed green sauce made from finely chopped parsley, minced garlic and a host of other seasonings) starts the flavor parade which is ameliorated by grilled provolone cheese and house-roasted red peppers.

-I’ve often lamented the dessication of dishes showcasing chicken.
+20 May 2011: I’ve often lamented the desiccation of dishes showcasing chicken.
 With few exceptions, show me a sandwich, pizza or pasta dish in which chicken is used and I’ll show you a dry and dull dish.
 It’s as if some chefs are out to prove chicken is not an aquatic fowl.
 Guava Tree’s El Guava Pollito sandwich proves chicken doesn’t have to be desert-dry.
 The shredded chicken breast is moist and succulent, obviously the product of the chef’s attentiveness and mastery over temperature and time.
 The chicken is absolutely bursting with flavor and would be good on its own, but its greatness shines when melded with Swiss cheese, caramelized onions, mushrooms, greens and tomatoes.

 Among the most ubiquitous of dishes served throughout Latin America are the tasty triumvirate of black beans, rice and sweet plantains, all three of which are prepared well at the Guava Tree.
 My Puerto Rican friends in the Air Force could subsist on this tasty trio, but American tastes which are more accustomed to heavily seasoned flavor profiles might not be as enamored.
 Perhaps that’s one reason the three are served as sides and not as main entrees.